Karmendra55/Forest_Cover_Prediction/README.md

 - User Customization: Multiple themes (Light, Dark, Tree) for an enhanced experience.
 - Intro Voice Assistant: Provides a guided briefing on first use.

-Forest Cover Types Mapping
+## Forest Cover Types Mapping

-The original dataset used has numbers and cover types to denote vegetation types.
-For improved **readability and usability**, these were mapped to **forest type names**:
+Numeric codes in the dataset are mapped to cover type names for better readability:
 ```Markdown
 | Number | Cover Type Name   |
 ------------------------------